4.41 from 22 votes

 • When cooking the beans, the ham steak will darken to the color of the beans.
 This is normal, so don’t freak out!

-• The baking soda added to the beans helps keep their black color without them turning purple or grey.
+• The baking soda added to the beans helps keep their black color without turning purple or grey.

 Storage Tips